 Interested in trying a ZENBand? ( Free shipping, always, for orders in the US over 30$.)

 Read or Listen to Yours in Wellness, Krystal Heeling!
-My short parody on the sleazy side of the wellness industry.
+My short parody on the business of wellness.

 It’s so short, it’s more like a half-book.
-But it’s an important topic and here’s why I wrote Yours in Wellness, Krystal Heeling: Letters from the Wellness Industry.
+But it’s an important topic and humor is a good way to explore uncomfortable truths.